 This is when I realized that the white cruise ship was not exactly white, but had a yellow color cast.
 I used the Curves Adjustment Layer to reduce it.

 Step 11 – Final Touches

-Final step: photo was saved as JPG at full resolution and uploaded to my portfolio at SmugMug for safekeeping, sharing and online sales.
+Final step: the photo was saved as JPG at full resolution and uploaded to my portfolio at SmugMug for safekeeping, sharing and online sales.